Part 1: Teaching Students What Self-Efficacy Is and Why It Is Important

 After the video, ask students to think back on a time when they experienced emotions or physiological feedback and it caused them to give up and not complete a challenging task.
 Explain that many people experience anxiety when they are about to take a test and that there are strategies they can use to reduce their anxiety.

-Divide students into small groups and ask them to read the article Reducing Your Test Anxiety Is as Easy as 1-2-3.
-As they read through the article, ask them to highlight strategies mentioned for controlling stress and anxiety.
+Divide students into small groups and ask them to read the PDF Test Anxiety.
+As they read through the PDF, ask them to highlight strategies mentioned for controlling stress and anxiety.

-After the students have read through the article, ask them to share the strategies they identified from the article.
+After the students have read through the PDF, ask them to share the strategies they identified from the PDF.
 Emphasize that although these strategies were connected to test anxiety, they can be used in any situation where they may be experiencing physiological feedback.

 Ask students to think about how learning to reduce their physiological feedback could help them in different areas of their life.
 For example, are there situations where learning to reduce their physiological feedback related to academics could improve their life?
 Do they have things that they want to learn to do or accomplish but in reaction to which their physiological reactions become too overwhelming?
 Would increasing their self-efficacy increase the likelihood that they could accomplish something?
 Students should be able to identify at least three reasons that they want to improve their self-efficacy and write their answers on the “Teach Students: 1e.
 Recognizing and Reducing Physiological Feedback Will Help Build My Self-Efficacy” handout (Handout 1e. linked to on page 11 of your Educator Workbook).